Wrexham A.F.C.: Colours and club badge

 In subsequent years, different iterations of the club crest have involved changes to the team name (i.e. fluctuating between Wrexham AFC and Wrexham FC, depending on club ownership) and the founding year (i.e. changed from 1873 to 1864, following unearthed documents revealing the club was founded earlier).
 From the 2015–26 season onwards, the club crest has effectively been the 1973 design but with the founding year amended to 1864.

 Kit suppliers and shirt sponsors

 From 2016 onwards, Macron have been the kit supplier of Wrexham AFC.

+During the 2023–24 season, the team's training kit was sponsored by Betty Buzz, a beverage company owned by Blake Lively.
 On 7 July 2025, Ancestry.com was confirmed as an official club partner and the company logo will feature on the front of 2025–26 training wear.